-Phones - We use Google’s Project Fi for phone service, which allows us service as soon as we get off the plane in most countries, with a data rate of $10 per GB.
+Phones - We use Google’s Project Fi (click for a promo code) for phone service, which allows us service as soon as we get off the plane in most countries, with a data rate of $10 per GB.
 It worked like a charm here and since we were only in Hong Kong for a few days we never got a local SIM.
 Local SIMs are reasonable, readily available, and have a wide variety of options.
 Tally Pack has a pretty good article on some of the options.

 GPS & Maps